mpv-easy/mpv-easy/mpv-easy-tpl/readme.md

 You can write and build mpv scripts directly in your browser via StackBlitz — no local setup required.

-1. Open the project in StackBlitz:
+1. Open the [mpv-easy-tpl](https://github.com/mpv-easy/mpv-easy-tpl) in StackBlitz:

    [stackblitz](https://stackblitz.com/github/mpv-easy/mpv-easy-tpl?file=src%2Findex.tsx)